nleiva/capirca_acl/docs/translate.md

 You first need to install the Collection with `ansible-galaxy collection install nleiva-capirca_acl`

-Then use it as follwos:
+Then use it as follows:

 ```yaml
   tasks: